Thornlie railway station: History

+In February 1989, having committed to the delivery of a metropolitan rail line to Joondalup, the government announced that a south western corridor would be investigated.

+In July 1995, the government committed to the delivery of a rail link to Mandurah partially along the Kwinana Freeway before diverting along the existing freight rail rail alignment through Canning Vale and Thornlie and joining the Armadale line via Kenwick.

-In December 1999, legislation was tabled by the Government of Western Australia to build the Southern Suburbs Railway from a junction with the Armadale line east of Beckenham Station passing beneath Albany Highway, Roe Highway and the Kwinana freight line via the Kewdale Tunnel, then paralleling the freight line south to Jandakot before continuing via the median strip of the Kwinana Freeway.
+In December 1999, legislation was tabled by the Government of Western Australia to build the Southern Suburbs Railway from a junction with the Armadale line east of Beckenham Station passing beneath Albany Highway, Roe Highway and the Kwinana freight line via the Kewdale Tunnel, then paralleling the freight line south to Jandakot before entering the Glen Iris tunnel and continuing via the median strip of the Kwinana Freeway.

 However, in 2002, following a change in government, the Southern Suburbs Railway was altered to operate via a more direct route to Perth.
 By this stage the first part of the Kenwick Tunnel had been built.

-To justify the completion of Kenwick Tunnel and other infrastructure, the route was converted into a short spur line to Thornlie.
+Despite the cancellation of the original route alignment, the route was converted into a short spur line terminating at Thornlie.
+This, combined with a bus interchange provided a service for the rapidly expanding suburb of Canning Vale.

 The spur and Thornlie station opened on 7 August 2005.

 Thornlie–Cockburn link

 Thornlie station was modified for the extension of the Thornlie line to Cockburn Central station on the Mandurah line.
 Modifications included extending the two existing 100 m long platforms to 150 m, to accommodate six car trains; construction of a concourse to link the two platforms, with lifts and stairs; modifications to the station's car park; changing the shared bike and pedestrian path, moving and replacing bicycle facilities; upgrading toilets, staff amenities, services and systems to modern standards; and replacing the nearby Western Power electricity substation.
-The station remained in use during these works.
-In March 2025, it was announced that the extension would open on 9 June 2025.
+While the bus station remained in use during these works, rail services to Thornlie were suspended for a period of 18 months during works to the Armadale and Thornlie lines.
+Thornlie station reopened along with the rest of the Thornlie-Cockburn line to regular services on 9 June 2025.